arcusdevteam/mcserverstatus/README.md

 # mcstatus.js documentation

-A javascript function for changes in a server's playerlist. <br>
+A javascript function for checking on changes in a minecraft server's playerlist. <br>

 #####JS: